ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-bernedoodles-with-skye-and-kobe.md

   - caption: Everest
     image: /img/everest.jpg
 ---
 This will be Skye’s first litter!
 She is the sweetest little lady and goes with her mama to her dance studio almost everyday.
 She has a very sweet and calm personality.
 Kobe is also a tiny boy that has the sweetest smile.
 Can’t wait to see these puppies.
 Skye and Kobe had 11 Puppies on August 6th, 7 girls and 4 boys.
 They will go home October 1st.
 We have named them after Paw Patrol.
+They turn 5 weeks old this week and their sweet personalities are starting to show.